 This is a consultation and evaluation with our Hygiene Therapist.
-A hygiene therapist is more qualified than a simple hygienist and is able to carry out more advanced treatments and assessment.
+A hygiene therapist is more qualified than a simple hygienist and can perform more advanced treatments and assessments.

-Our therapist usually follows a prescribed Treatment Plan as outlined by the referring dentist or Periodontist.
+Our therapist follows a prescribed treatment plan outlined by the referring dentist or Periodontist.
 This will have been based upon your comprehensive assessment with the dentist.

 The hygiene therapist then carries out a further evaluation to facilitate the treatment in the right direction.
 The fee for this consultation is £125.

 - Medical History check.
 Certain factors in your medical situation may enhance gum disease.
 These can include pregnancy, diabetes and diabetic medication, and immunosuppressant cases.
-It is important to have advice on how to maintain your oral health as well as body health.
+Therefore, it is essential to have advice on how to maintain your oral health and body health.

 - Bleeding Index.
 This is a measurement of the areas of your mouth that have inflamed gums that easily bleed when touched.
 Healthy gums should not bleed in this manner.
-We are able to obtain a percentage measurement.
+We can obtain a percentage measurement.

 - Mobility Assessment.
-Here the check for looseness of any teeth.
+Here is the check for looseness of any teeth.
 Mobile teeth are given a Grade from 1 to 3.
-These teeth have lost much of their attachment to the bone.
+This is because these teeth have lost much of their attachment to the bone.

 - Vertical and horizontal bone loss.
 This is examined using radiographs (X-rays) that help to understand the depth of infection involved.
 Most of these radiographs will have been taken during Treatment Planning with the dentist.